Aubron/aubronwood.com/frontend/src/markdown/scoreshots/mvp.md

-Despite my many protests on design and layout, I created the MVP to spec, changing only that which was truly egregious.
-It is shown above, for the purpose of showing the scale of my later contributions in modernizing the product.
+I launched the MVP to a small test group in early 2016.
+The design was for the most part abysmal, but the core product resonated with the target audience, and we received a lot of useful client feedback.
+Immediately after our first round of feedback, I pitched a design overhaul to the team.